andrewratliff/andrewratliff.github.io/_posts/2020-01-02-the-bottom-billion.md

 resource-rich country leaders to adopt international transparency standards regarding their natural resource industry (a natural resource charter).
-The public should be aware of how resource extraction contracts are awarded, how much money the government is making, and how the government is spending that money.
+The public should be aware of how resource extraction contracts are awarded, how much money the government makes, and how the government spends that money.

 ### Landlocked with Bad Neighbors Trap

 Being landlocked with bad neighbors greatly affects a country’s ability to trade.
-A landlocked country depends on its neighbors’ roads and ports to engage in international trade.
-If the landlocked country has coastal neighbors with poor transportation infrastructure, exportation of primary and manufactured products becomes expensive.
+A landlocked country depends on its coastal neighbors’ roads and ports to engage in international trade.
+If the landlocked country has neighbors with poor transportation infrastructure, exportation of primary and manufactured products becomes expensive.
 A landlocked country could also trade with its neighbors, but if neighboring countries are experiencing, for example,